 Paddle On Alaska

-The road to a sea kayakers dream is lined by the Turnagain Arm, where the famous Bore Tide occurs, and the Talkeetnah Range is the roadside guardrail.
-We pass iridescent rivers of crystal clear blue, fed from the surrounding glaciers and home to where the salmon run.
+We pass iridescent rivers of crystal clear blue, the color due to surrounding glacier’s melt.
+Home to where the salmon run.
 The glacial giants sit high in the valleys, greeters to the entrance of the historic Anton Anderson Tunnel.
 Once excavated for WWII use, this road now serves as now a gateway to the city of Whittier.

 The golden hour starts to paint the waters surface and silhouette the shores; we are exhausted and ready for some rich, warm food.
-We pull into the cove that gives the best wind coverage and view of both sides of the shore and unload the boats.
-A deep green moss blankets the forest of tall trees and covers wood boards laid by thoughtful hands to help access camp platforms.
+We finally pull into the cove that gives the best wind coverage and view of both sides of the shore.
+A deep green moss blankets the forest and covers wood boards laid by thoughtful hands, access to camp platforms.
 Thick bushes and old fallen giants line the way to spring fed streams.
 The smell of dinner reminds me to return to camp for a well earned meal finished with a deep sleep.